AdrianaFayos/movies_backend/README.md

 - Users
    - POST /users --> Shows the registered users (token admin needed).
+   - POST /users/profile --> Shows the user profile (token login needed).
    - POST /users/create --> Generates a new user and encrypts its password.
    - PUT /users --> Modify the users attributes (token login needed).
+   - PUT /users/password --> Modify the user's password (token login needed).
+   - PUT /users/isadminupdate --> Modify if the user is admin or not (token admin needed).
-   - DELETE /users --> Delete the user by id (token login needed).
+   - DELETE /users/deleteuser --> Delete the user by id (token login needed).
+    - DELETE /users/delete--> Delete the user by id (token admin needed).
 <br>

 - Orders
    - POST /orders -->  Shows all the orders (token admin needed).
+   - POST /orders/findbyid --> Shows all the orders by the userId (token admin needed).
-   - POST /orders/findbyid --> Shows all the orders by the userId (token login needed).
+   - POST /orders/findbyuser --> Shows all the orders by the userId (token login needed).
+   - POST /orders/findbymovie --> Shows the orders by the userId and one movie (token login needed).
    - POST /orders/create --> Creates a new order (token login needed).
    - PUT /orders --> Modify the order attributes (token login needed).
    - DELETE /orders --> Deletes an order (token login needed).